mmmorris1975/aws-secrets-sync/README.md

 ability to encrypt item attributes as part of the API.
 The secret data is encrypted using the provided KMS key and stored as a base64 encoded value of the KMS ciphertext, and is stored using the attribute name `value`.

 The tool will inspect the specified DynamoDB table and dynamically determine the partition key attribute name.
+Implying that the DynamoDB table already exists before running this tool.

-The maximum size of the secret value is 4096 bytes, since this is the maximum size of plaintext data the KMS service allows in a single Encrypt call.
+The maximum size of the secret value is 4096 bytes, as this is the maximum size of plaintext data the KMS service allows in a single Encrypt call.

 #### Example